The Ultimate FAA Approved Car Seat List for 2020

 How can I find the FAA approved car seat sticker?

 Unfortunately, there’s no standard place for the sticker.
-They will have red text saying “”This restraint is certified for use in motor vehicles and aircraft.”
+They will have red text saying “This restraint is certified for use in motor vehicles and aircraft.”
 The text must be in red!
-But it could be anywhere, on the part of the seat where your child sits, on the leg of the infant seat that clicks into the seat, or somewhere on the back.
+But it could be anywhere, on the part of the seat where your child sits, on the leg of the infant seat that clicks into the seat, somewhere on the back, or even part of another sticker.
 Take a long hard look!

 How do I get the car seat through the airport?